zturtleman/spearmint/README-old.md

   2. Change to the directory containing this readme.
   3. Run 'make'.

-For Mac OS X, building a Universal Binary
+For macOS, building a Universal Binary (macOS 10.5 to 10.8, x86_64, x86, ppc)
   1. Install MacOSX SDK packages from XCode.
-For maximum compatibility, install MacOSX10.4u.sdk and MacOSX10.3.9.sdk, and MacOSX10.2.8.sdk.
+For maximum compatibility, install MacOSX10.5.sdk and MacOSX10.6.sdk.
   2. Change to the directory containing this README file.
   3. Run './make-macosx-ub.sh'
+  4. Copy the resulting ioquake3.app in /build/release-darwin-universal
+     to your /Applications/ioquake3 folder.

+For macOS, building a Universal Binary 2 (macOS 10.9+, arm64, x86_64)
+  1. Install MacOSX SDK packages from XCode.
+Building for arm64 requires MacOSX11.sdk or later.
+  2. Change to the directory containing this README file.
+  3. Run './make-macosx-ub2.sh'
-  4. Copy the resulting ioquake3.app in /build/release-darwin-ub to your
+  4. Copy the resulting ioquake3.app in /build/release-darwin-universal2
-     /Applications/ioquake3 folder.
+     to your /Applications/ioquake3 folder.

 Installation, for *nix
   1. Set the COPYDIR variable in the shell to be where you installed Quake 3